freghar/template/doc/code_style.rst

 - always, if possible, keep variables local to the scope, use 'private'

   - the keyword version of 'private' is allowed
+  - unless absolutely necessary, don't use global variables

+    - to keep mission-persistent state about an object, use object-scope variables instead, via setVariable / getVariable on the object

 - for global function names, use the conventional TAG